fy-create/GCreate/README.md

 # GCreate

 GCreate is a 2D game UI designer.
+We used it to create the following mini games.

 ## Sample
 ### [3D Rubic cube totorial](https://fy-create.github.io/GCreate/demo/cube/)